Key facts

 Career outcomes

-As a graduate of the Bachelor of Science/Bachelor of Laws, you’ll be uniquely placed to thrive in fields where science and law intersect.
+As a graduate of the Bachelor of Science/Bachelor of Laws, you will be uniquely placed to thrive in fields where science and law intersect.
 Depending on your area of specialisation, you could work in:

 If you want to become a practising lawyer, a law degree is a significant first step towards entering the legal profession.
-Upon completion of your degree and the additional legal training, you’ll be qualified to work as a solicitor or barrister in all legal fields including:
+Upon completion of your degree and the additional legal training, you will be qualified to work as a solicitor in all legal fields including:

 Professional recognition